mitmath/julia-mit/README.md

 ```
 to load the Julia and IPython software locker.

-The *first* time you use Julia on Athena, you will need to set up IJulia: run `julia`, and t the `julia>` prompt, type
+The *first* time you use Julia on Athena, you will need to set up IJulia: run `julia`, and at the `julia>` prompt, type
 ```
 Pkg.update()
 Pkg.add("PyPlot")